 As we already mentioned in the introduction, all phones in the Moto G9 series slightly but significantly improved in comparison to their predecessors.
 Although the camera setup is a bit underwhelming on 3 of them, with a solo main camera followed by two barely usable 2MP macro and depth sensors, it should be enough for most users.
 Especially if you install a GCam port.

 The last remark especially comes in handy as the stock camera app is failing to utilize more than capable hardware.
-Users report crashes when switching modes, macro camera not focusing, photos being too cool (not in a positive way), various recording issues, bad selfie camera quality, etc. This applies especially to budget options in the lineup which include the Moto G9, Moto G9 Power, and Moto G9 Play.
+Users report crashes when switching modes, the macro camera not focusing, photos being too cool (not in a positive way), various recording issues, bad selfie camera quality, etc. This applies especially to budget options in the lineup which include the Moto G9, Moto G9 Power, and Moto G9 Play.

 Also, due to many reports, we can only hope that updates are coming and the problems with camera performance will be addressed accordingly.